alihkz94/SnakeEUK/readme.md

 **Database formatting pipeline for eukaryotic taxonomy FASTA files**

-A pipeline for processing taxonomic FASTA files and converting them into formats suitable for multiple downstream tools including General taxonomy, DADA2, Mothur, QIIME2, and SINTAX.EUK
+A pipeline for processing taxonomic FASTA files and converting them into formats suitable for multiple downstream tools, including General taxonomy, DADA2, Mothur, QIIME2, and SINTAX.

-Database formatting pipeline for taxonomy FASTA files.

-A pipeline for processing taxonomic FASTA files and converting them into formats suitable for multiple downstream tools including General taxonomy, DADA2, Mothur, QIIME2, and SINTAX.
+A pipeline for processing taxonomic FASTA files and converting them into formats suitable for multiple downstream tool,s including General taxonomy, DADA2, Mothur, QIIME2, and SINTAX.

 ## Overview